Ulnar nerve dysfunction

 Neuropathy - ulnar nerve; Ulnar nerve palsy; Mononeuropathy; Cubital tunnel syndrome

-Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand, called the ulnar nerve.
+Ulnar nerve dysfunction is a problem with one of the nerves that travel from the shoulder to the hand, called the ulnar nerve.
 It helps you move your arm, wrist, and hand.

 Damage to one nerve group, such as the ulnar nerve, is called mononeuropathy.
 Mononeuropathy means there is damage to a single nerve.
 Diseases affecting the entire body (systemic disorders) can also cause isolated nerve damage.